 I make every effort to keep shipping cost to a minimum.
 However, fiberglass items are bulky compared to typical motor freight.
 As such, the shipping companies charge for what they call"dimensional weight."
 That is, when the volume of your crate or large box exceeds what they would normally expect of such an item, they charge based on the volume that a occupies rather than actual weight.
 It's only fair since light items displace heavier, more conventional, and more profitable freight.

 To combat this problem, I have suffered many hours of brain damage to discover the best ways to crate, protect, and nest parts so that they occupy the smallest possible volume.

-I have never had anything damaged in shipping.
-Having said that, however, there's always a first time for everything!
+I have rarely had anything damaged in shipping.
+Having said that, however, it is still a remote possibility.
 When you receive your kit or parts, please look over the box or crate immediately; preferably before you sign for it.
-If there is obvious damage to the packaging you need to point this out to the driver and make him acknowledge it in writing.
+If there is obvious damage to the packaging PLEASE point it out to the driver, and note it on the waybill.
+And it shouldn't take too long to unpack the parts and look them over.
+Scuffs and mold marks in the gelcoat are normal, and your painter can easily deal with those.
+However, you want to look over the edges and corners especially.
 If you don't feel completely comfortable accepting shipment with potential damage, just refuse it and call me.

 Damage claims usually have to be initiated from the shipper's end.
 However, if you don't exercise your responsibility to catch it promptly on your end and let me know, you could compromise my ability to help you.